 Additional Settings in Grid Mode

-CharCountX / CharCountY defines the number of symbols in horizontal or vertical direction in the grid.
+CharCountX / CharCountY defines the number of symbols in a horizontal or vertical direction in the grid.

 isBrightTextOnDark means that the SDK looks for bright symbols on a dark background.
 If you set it to false, the SDK looks for dark symbols on a bright background.

 I hope this was well understandable for you.
-If there’s still something unclear, you can check out our documentation or just reach out to us!
-If you need further help with the implementation of the Anyline SDK for your own use case, check out the videos on How to integrate the Anyline SDK for Android and How to Import the Anyline Example Project into Android Studio!
+If there’s still something unclear, you can check out the Anyline Documentation or just reach out to us!

-If you’ve read this and you’re curious about the Anyline SDK, go ahead: download it and try it out for free!
+If you’ve read this and you’re curious about the Anyline mobile scanning SDK, go ahead and get hands-on experience with our demo app.